-The International Air Transport Association (IATA), the International Civil Aviation Organisation (ICAO), the International Federation of Air Line Pilots Associations (IFALPA) and the Royal Aeronautical Society (RAeS) have agreed to work in partnership on pilot, instructor and evaluator training and qualification in the commercial air transport sector through a unique new body: the International Pilot Training Consortium (IPTC).
+The International Air Transport Association (IATA), the International Civil Aviation Organisation (ICAO), the International Federation of Air Line Pilots Associations (IFALPA), the International Coordinating Council of Aerospace Industries' Association (ICCAIA) and the Royal Aeronautical Society (RAeS) have agreed to work in partnership on pilot, instructor and evaluator training and qualification in the commercial air transport sector through a unique new body: the International Pilot Training Consortium (IPTC).

 Download a copy of the promotional flyer to understand more about the Consortium's objectives and how we will acheive our goal to improve safety, quality and efficiency in commercial aviation worldwide.

 On 23-25 September 2014, the RAeS hosted the International Flight Crew Training Conference in London, specifically addressing IPTC.
 Leading international industry experts in the commercial air transport sector met to scrutinise the work undertaken by the IPTC and the issues that remained to be addressed.
 The Conference decided that certain IPTC Terms of Reference, deliverables, and timelines needed to be changed to refocus the work over the next three years.
 It also decided that a further conference to examine IPTC's outputs would be held at the ICAO Headquarters in Montreal in September 2017.

 Advances in training and aircraft design have made commercial aviation the safest mode of public transport.
 However, the goal is to make it even safer by further reducing the accident rate.